-Pioneering ear surgery removes tumors, improves hearing
+Pioneering ear surgery removes tumors, improves recovery time for patient

 Lloyd Griffith relished the noise that comes from a love of fixing cars and racing until the day a tumor in his ear caused his hearing to go from garbled to silent.
 Today his hearing is much improved, thanks to a pioneering minimally invasive procedure at UT Southwestern Medical Center – one of the highest-volume acoustic neuroma programs in Texas.